MeteoSwiss/metsymb/CONTRIBUTING.md

 ## Scope

-`metsymb` is being developed inside a dedicated [Github repository](https://github.io/MeteoSwiss/metsymb) under the [MeteoSwiss organization](https://github.io/MeteoSwiss).
+metsymb is being developed inside a dedicated [Github repository](https://github.io/MeteoSwiss/metsymb) under the [MeteoSwiss organization](https://github.io/MeteoSwiss).

 User contributions are welcome and will be examined in details.
 So are bug reports and suggestions for new symbols, which are **best submitted as [Github Issues](https://github.com/MeteoSwiss/metsymb/issues)**.

-`metsymb` is meant to ease the access to vectorial definitions of meteorological symbols used by scientists and engineers.
-In order to be included in `metsymb`, symbols should be:
+metsymb is meant to ease the access to vectorial definitions of meteorological symbols used by scientists and engineers.
+In order to be included in metsymb, symbols should be:
    * formally defined and/or approved by a renowned scientific authority, such as the World Meteorological Organization,
    * used and recognized internationally, and
    * regularly employed in a professional context.

-Here is a non-exhaustive list of symbols that will never be included in `metsymb`: :cloud:, :zap:, :cyclone:, :snowflake:, ... :scream: !
+Here is a non-exhaustive list of symbols that will never be included in metsymb: :cloud:, :zap:, :cyclone:, :snowflake:, ... :scream: !

 ## Contributing new symbols